Adrenaline (Epinephrine) Injectors - Fast Facts

 Doses recommended by ASCIA:

-*The dose of adrenaline in Anapen 500 is consistent with the intramuscular injection (IMI) adrenaline dose recommendations in several publications for people who weigh >50kg.
+*The dose of adrenaline in Anapen® 500 is consistent with the intramuscular injection (IMI) adrenaline dose recommendations in several publications for people who weigh more than 50kg.

 2. It is important to know how to use Anapen® and EpiPen® devices

-Instructions for both brands are included in ASCIA Anaphylaxis e-training courses
+Instructions for both devices are included in ASCIA Anaphylaxis e-training courses.

-3. There are many reasons why it is important to have two brands
+There are many reasons why it is important to have two brands of adrenaline injectors

 • To ensure continued supply of life saving adrenaline, particularly if one brand has stock shortages.